Saka7/stackoverflow-docs/angular-cli/generating-components.md

     update src/app/app.module.ts
 ```

 You can also combine flags listed above.
-For example, to create only `.component.ts` file without `.css`, `.html`, `.spec` files and folder use following command.
+For example, to create only `.component.ts` file without `.css`, `.html`, `.spec` files and folder use the following command.

 ```bash
   $ ng g c user-list -f -it -is -sp false